Kuma\War

-Kuma\War (stylized as KUMA\WAR) is a free tactical first and third-person shooter game created by developer Kuma Reality Games.
+Kuma\War (stylized as KUMA\WAR) is a tactical shooter game created by developer Kuma Reality Games.
 Kuma\War is an episodic game that re-creates real-world conflicts in video game format using information culled from news accounts, military experts, Department of Defense records and original research.
 Episodes consist of a playable mission, extensive background text, and often include interviews with military experts, soldiers and other actual participants in the events described.

 Kuma\War is notable for its current free-to-play ad-supported business model, its ardent Iraqi fan base and continuous updates, delivering new episodes each month.
 Every episode from the collection of Kuma\War missions can be downloaded for free and played as a single-player first-person shooter.
 Popular past missions can also be played as a free online multiplayer experience.

 History

 In July 2006, Kuma\War 2 was released, featuring improved graphics (based on the Source engine) and an expanded online multiplayer environment.
 The first mission re-creates the killing of Abu Musab al-Zarqawi.